viion/XIVPads-LodestoneAPI/README.md

 - Blog Parse

 **Thanks:**
+- @FlyerUA for bug detection and additional functionality: probableJobs()
 - @eedev for (Gear level, ID Lodestone and "Cannot equip gear to" data on the gear array) https://github.com/viion/XIVPads-LodestoneAPI/pull/32
 - @stygiansabyss for patch 2.1 free company icon fix